Recognise Art as Work

 The Fair Work Act 2009 (Cth) gives the Commission the power to create a new modern award.
 It also confers authority to vary the terms of an existing award in circumstances where an amendment would better ensure protection for a particular industry.

-Establishing a Visual Arts Award is a significant opportunity to enhance remuneration and structures to reflect the proper value of work, improve career pathways, and address the attraction and retention crisis for professional working artists and arts workers.
+Establishing visual arts award coverage is a significant opportunity to enhance remuneration and structures to reflect the proper value of work, improve career pathways, and address the attraction and retention crisis for professional working artists and arts workers.

 NAVA’s Code of Practice for Visual Arts, Craft and Design (the Code) provides important pay guidelines for employers of artists.
 Developed through extensive consultation with artists, arts workers, sector networks and advisors, the Code offers a helpful starting point for developing a legally enforceable award.